jonas-pietzsch/fabric-composer-engine-supplychain/README.md

 # org.acme.enginesupplychain
 ## Hyperledger Fabric & Composer "Engine Supplychain" example

 This repository defines the source code for a Hyperledger Composer Business Network Definition.
-The network models a consortiuum of engine manufacturers and merchants which trace the production, sale and installation of car engines into cars of end customers.
+The network models a consortium of engine manufacturers and merchants which trace the production, sale and installation of car engines into cars of end customers.

 ## Branching strategy